thegooddocsproject/incubator/style-guide/about-style-guide.md

 This section is optional.
 [Linters](https://www.writethedocs.org/guide/tools/testing/#style-guide-checking-and-linting) are tools that analyze text content to flag common mistakes such as stylistic errors and suspicious constructs.
+They are helpful for enforcing your style guide by checking constributions for style guide consistency.
 An example of a linter would be a tool like Grammarly that processes your text and provides suggestions as you write to improve the spelling and grammatical structure of the text.

+Linters can be used at two different points when creating documentation:
+- **During the editorial process** - Typically used within a text editor, a linter can check for style consistency while composing documentation.
-Linters can be used during the editorial process within an editor and as a post-processing test of the content when the document is pushed into a revision management system as part of an automated continuous integration (CI) cycle.
+- **As a post-processing test** - When the content is pushed into a revision management system as part of an automated continuous integration (CI) cycle, a linter can evaluate text for style consistency.

 If you want to take your style guide to the next level, you could adopt a linter to enforce your style guide and empower your content creators to make better